olofvndrhr/ivn.sh-conf/content/projects/asdf-just.md

 I also needed the tool [just](https://github.com/casey/just), which is like [make](https://www.gnu.org/software/make/), but more for automation and less for compiling.

-But as the current plugin for just was not working, i wrote my own one and created a [pull-request](https://github.com/asdf-vm/asdf-plugins/pull/629) for the official plugin repository of asdf.
+But as the current plugin for `just` was not working, i wrote my own one and created a [pull-request](https://github.com/asdf-vm/asdf-plugins/pull/629) in the official plugin repository. repository of asdf.

 The [PR](https://github.com/asdf-vm/asdf-plugins/pull/629) was quickly merged, and now it is an official asdf plugin.